 To enable or disable LACP globally, toggle the first LACP field to Enable.

-To enable and/or modify an individual LACP port, select the group from the table (the Group ID appears in the field above), make the desired change, and then click Apply to commit the settings.
-Click Refresh to display current settings of the Switch.
+To enable and/or modify an individual LACP port, select the group from the table (the Group ID appears in the field above), make the desired change, and then click Modify.